-In the Rhetoric School, conduct violations which interfere with classroom teaching and learning, as well as out of class violations (such as disobedience to the technology and dress code policies) will receive a Conduct Notice .
+In the Rhetoric School, conduct violations which interfere with classroom teaching and learning, as well as other violations (such as disobedience to the technology and dress code policies) will receive a Conduct Notice.
 A record of this form is entered into FACTS, and any student who receives three violations in an academic year will meet with the principal.